 Traditional Mincemeat Pie

-Start a new family tradition by making this authentic English mincemeat pie for the holidays.
+Start a new tradition by making this authentic English mincemeat pie for the holidays.
 You’ll love this hardy, spicy and sweet treat!

 - 1 can (28 oz) Keystone Beef, drained